 - Whether a spouse committed fraud on the community.

 - Which spouse will care for young children.

 - The behavior of the spouses during the divorce proceedings.

 - Whether separate property was a source of the community estate.

-For example, a court will often order a disproportionate division even in a no fault divorce when there is a significant disparity in earning power of the spouses due to education, experience, or skills.
+For example, a court often orders a disproportionate division even in a no fault divorce when there is a significant disparity in earning power between the spouses due to differences in each spouse’s education, experience, or skills.

-A court will also frequently order a disproportionate division when one spouse is awarded primary custody of the children – for ex maple by awarding that spouse the martial residence since the children are accustomed to living there.
+A court also frequently orders a disproportionate division when one spouse is awarded primary custody of the children – for example by awarding that spouse the martial residence since the children are accustomed to living there.

 - What Are Reimbursement Claims In Divorce? - June 15, 2021